-Egypt: 23 dead in shooting on Coptic Christian bus
+Egypt: 26 die in Coptic Christian bus attack

 State of emergency

-The country is still under a three-month state of emergency period following twin attacks on Coptic churches in the country on Palm Sunday last month.
+The country is still under a three-month state of emergency period following twin attacks on Coptic churches in the country on Palm Sunday last month, in attacks claimed by ISIS.

 In December, an attack on a Coptic church in Cairo killed 25 people.